 As CEO, Torbay remains true to his humanitarian field roots; he leads on-the-ground responses to emergencies like Yemen in 2018 and the 2020 Beirut explosion and front-line action plans, notably including immediate work to mitigate COVID-19 as it emerged from Wuhan, China and spread as a pandemic.

-During his 17-year tenure at IMC, Torbay worked hand-in-hand with local governments, health officials and health care providers to create and expand programs to advance health care solutions around the world.
-He has also advised members of Congress, the U.S. State Department and the United Nations on humanitarian and health policy for West Africa, Syria, Yemen, Libya, Iraq, Afghanistan and Lebanon.
-During the course of his career, he has worked extensively in the field, responding to humanitarian crises in numerous countries, including Sierra Leone, Afghanistan, Sudan (Darfur) and Syria.
+Previously, Torbay served in several leadership positions at International Medical Corps (IMC), most recently as senior vice president of International Operations.
+In that role, Torbay led all global programs and a staff of 10,000 working in 37 countries.
+During his 17-year tenure at IMC, he worked with local governments, health officials and health care providers to create and expand programs and to advance health care solutions around the world.
+Torbay has advised members of Congress, the U.S. State Department and the United Nations on humanitarian and health policy for West Africa, Syria, Yemen, Libya, Iraq, Afghanistan and Lebanon.
+He serves as a source for media outlets including Forbes, The New York Times and Washington Post.